why share your work with us?

 1. The main language of the work must be English, and it should last no more than 2-1/2 hours, including any intermission (150 minutes).

-2. We currently can only accept works that do not have a professional performance history.
+2. We currently focus on works that do not have an extensive performance history.
 If a portion of the piece has been workshopped, that's fine.
-If there has been a university or community production, we'll need some info about that production (including a recording if available) in order to determine whether we can accept it.
+If there has been a full production of the work, we'll need some info about that production (including a recording if available) in order to determine whether we can accept it.

 3. Each piece is judged on its own merits, regardless of the number and type of vocal and instrumental performers required.
 That said, exceptionally large forces may limit our ability to produce your work, as may exotic or rare instruments (unless you are prepared to provide such an instrument, as well as someone to play it).